icopy-site/awesome/docs/awesome/awesome-ant-design.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).tp://creativecommons.org/licenses/by/4.0/)

+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).tp://creativecommons.org/licenses/by/4.0/)

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).